Dorothy Saxe Invitational

 A six-week class • Wednesdays, 1:00 – 3:30 p.m.

-For the new year we will concentrate on the concept of book and things book-like.
+In this session we will continue with the concept of book and things book-like.
 We will work two- and three-dimensionally to make altered books, sculpture and collage with idea- and materials-based assignments as the (loose and flexible) structure.
 Our notion of what constitutes a book will be wide and all-encompassing and sometimes lead to the creation of objects that might not even look like a book.
 The class nurtures a spirit of spontaneity, curiosity, and a visceral connection with materials and ideas.
 All levels of art experience are welcome.
 Space is limited; registration is now open.

 Read more →